amfahmy29/SFND_RADAR/README.md

 #### 7.Target Cells and Gaurds Cell.

-selecting the target cells is done by practice and trys to et the best result for the output
+selecting the target cells is done by practice and trials to get the best result for the output

 *set the number of Training cells for each dimension Tr and Td. pick the number of guard cells Gr and Gd.